The Director the NSW Pharmaceutical Regulatory Unit, Bruce Battye discusses what his unit does and key prescribing issues doctors need to be aware of.

 Some examples of prescribing outside of recognised therapeutic standards of concern to the PRU include prescribing phentermine as a stimulant to truck drivers, prescribing benzodiazepines long term for the purpose of maintaining a dependency, prescribing somatropin and anabolic androgenic steroids for bodybuilding, and prescribing of fentanyl 100microgram/hour transdermal patches at an application rate of more than one every 72 hours, or as private prescriptions for the supply of two, three or more packs at a time.

 What should doctors take into account if they wish to prescribe off label medicines?

-Outside a clinical trial framework, prescribing non-evidence based drugs may precipitate a complaint of professional misconduct.
-Prescribing drugs without an acceptabale evidence base should be regarded as experimental, where patient health and welfare may well be put at unacceptable risk.
+Outside a clinical trial framework, prescribing non-evidence-based drugs may precipitate a complaint of professional misconduct.
+Prescribing drugs without an acceptable evidence base should be regarded as experimental, where patient health and welfare may well be put at unacceptable risk.